06 Jul Backing up your photos ~ Wedding Photography Wanaka

 - I have 2x Canon 5d mark iv and a mark iii camera which take dual memory card (in layman terms the two little cards which store your photos in my camera).
 I use reputable brands only for my memory cards usually Sandisk.
 This means that my camera is always recording to TWO memory cards, which if in an unlikely event a memory card did corrupt, then your photos are still backed up on another card and will be safe and sound.

-- When I get home from a job I upload my memory cards directly onto my WD server with RAID it backs up the images twice, on the server then once to a cloud, so all the photos are backed up three times in total.
+- When I get home from a job I upload my memory cards directly onto my WD server with RAID.
+It backs up the images twice, once to the server then once to a cloud, so all the photos are backed up three times in total.
 In the unlikely event of a fire then your photos will be safe on a cloud.

 - All imaging is delivered on Pixieset online gallery which will be up for a year after your event – so they are backed up a 4th time.